 The 2020 breeding plans were even more aggressive - 2 D411/700 embryos and semen from JO Black Jack 4217 and JO Dark Vadar 7B ET were purchased from JO Bulls and utilized in the breeding program.
 JK Bullseye Sugar 2105 ET HB020613, the successful embryo transfer, had her first calf in 2023 - a beautiful heifer from JK Black Jack 2106.

 In 2021 JO Bulls semen from Black Jack, Dark Vadar and Atomic as well as 2 8008/727 embryos were utilized in the breeding program.
 Highlights from this AI effort are JK Black Jack 1804-2201, JK Vadar Lady 1808-2202 and JK Black Jackie 1706-2203.
-2201 has been sold to a new breeder in Schulenburg, Texas in April 2023 and the two females are being bred AI in May 2023.
+2201 has been sold to a new breeder in Schulenburg, Texas in April 2023.
+In order to maximize adult size, the two females are being held out to calve at 3 instead of 2.

 In 2022 a continued emphasis was to utilize JO Black Jack and JO Atomic in the AI program.
 It has been exciting to see AI/ET females starting to calve in 2023.
 In addition to the arrival of Atomic sons from the 2022 breeding, another highlight was the birth of two absolutely beautiful daughters from JK Black Jack 2106 (2106 was utilized in AI cleanup duty when only 15 months old - both 2106 daughters are HOMOBLACK).